Braidwood Management, Inc. et al. v. Robert F. Kennedy, Jr. et al.

 Why this Matters:

-The plaintiffs argue that the Affordable Care Act’s preventive services requirement is unconstitutional because it violates the Appointments Clause, the nondelegation doctrine, and the Religious Freedom Restoration Act.
+The plaintiffs argue that the Affordable Care Act’s preventive services requirement is unconstitutional because it violates the Appointments Clause and the nondelegation doctrine.
 The preventive services requirement is a popular provision of the law that has been in effect since 2010 and extends coverage of evidence-based preventive services (such as cancer screening, tobacco cessation, contraception, and immunizations), without cost-sharing, to more than 150 million people each year.
 That guaranteed benefit could go away if the courts agree with the plaintiffs.

 Potential Impact: